craigh411/JmespathIterator/README.md

 ## Usage

-Create a new JmespathIterator object, then pass the Jmespath expression as the array key
+Create a new JmespathIterator object, then pass the Jmespath expression as the array key:

 ### Basic Example